Yuki-11/CSBSR/README.md

 <p align="center">
     <img src="https://raw.githubusercontent.com/Yuki-11/CSBSR/main/fig/result_csbsr_github.png" alt="example" width=80%>
     <br>
     <em>Crack segmentation challenges for synthetically-degraded images given by low resolution and anisotropic Gaussian blur.
 Our method (f) CSBSR succeeds in detecting cracks in the most detail compared to previous studies (d), (e).
-Moreover, in several cases, despite the inference from the degraded image, the cracks were detected as successfully as when using the GT high-resolution image (c).</em>
+Moreover, in several cases, despite the inference from the degraded image, the cracks were detected as successfully as when using the GT high-resolution image for segmentation (c).</em>
 </p>

 ## Table of Contents